kohkimakimoto/gluafs/README.md

 ### `fs.file()`

-Returns file path.
+Returns the script file path.
 If this function fails, it returns `nil`, plus a string describing the error.

 ### `fs.dir()`

-Returns directory path.
+Returns the directory path that is parent of the script file.
 If this function fails, it returns `nil`, plus a string describing the error.

 ### `fs.glob(pattern, function)`